Free DANB CDA Practice Test (2026)

 RHS Sample Question 2 of 3

-2. Increasing the exposure time
+2. Increasing exposure time

 3. Decreasing the distance between the X-ray source and the patient

-4. Using a higher kilovoltage setting
+4. Using a slower image receptor

 The correct answer is A.